 Emile explains his reasoning for choosing to work with traditional and rare breeds: “They may not deliver the highest yields but they are often much better adapted to the natural environment, are less susceptible to diseases and often have better mothering instincts.”

 Although rare breeds exist in relatively small populations, they can make a valuable contribution.
 They often have qualities which make them well suited to less intensive farming.
 Even those which are not highly valued at present may well possess characteristics that will be important in the future.
 For this reason they need to be conserved as an insurance against changing circumstances.

 Passionate about farming, Emile is also enthusiastic about being involved in local community life: “I value my connection with my local community.
-At Hathor Farm we will strive to ensure not only that we honour our relationships with our animals and with the land at Sacred Earth but we are also ethical, transparent and generous in our relationships within the wider community.
-For this reason Hathor Farm will be an open farm environment which honours learning and personal and community growth and development.
+At Hathor Farm we will strive to ensure not only that we honour our relationships with our animals and with the land but we are also ethical, transparent and generous in our relationships within the wider community.
+For this reason we will be an open farm environment which honours personal learning and community development.
 We can all take on a role as stewards of our land – to preserve it for future generations.”